Programme for Active Learning

 -

-Make learning more interesting and easier to understand through experiential learning activities in authentic setting.
+Make learning more interesting and easier to understand through experiential learning activities in an authentic setting.

 -